Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 How Much Do 3 Weeks in Costa Rica Cost?

 Costa Rica is one of the most biodiverse countries in the world!
-Because of this, it’s an extremely popular destination.
-Its popularity has seen it become more expensive in recent years, and it’s often referred to as the ‘Switzerland of Central America’.
+Because of this, it’s an extremely popular destination, which means it is more expensive.
+We heard it’s referred to as the ‘Switzerland of Central America’, and that’s not wrong.

 Costs of Traveling in Costa Rica